Eco hotel: Definition

-Ecology is a very strong trend, either convictions or a fashion, caring for the earth has become an ideal of many.
-As a result, eco-hotels have become an increasingly popular alternative in the tourism industry, the increase in demand has led therefore to a large range of hotels with planet friendly options for all requirements.

-According to the Royal Spanish Academy, one of the interpretations of the term ecology includes "defense and protection of nature and environment" From what we understand, to be green what is sought is to defend and protect everything natural. around us. contact with nature is something almost inherent to the holiday, providing an opportunity to carry out environmental.

 An ecological hotel is one that is fully integrated into the environment without damaging the environment, contributing in some way to progress and improvement of the local community and sustainable growth of the tourism industry.

 The term has been used on a more regular basis as new websites devoted to the subject become more prominent and hotel owners become more interested in protecting the areas their guests have come to visit.

-New properties are being built from sustainable resources–tropical hardwoods, local stone–and designed to better blend in with their environment.
-In addition, they are also being run on eco-friendly principles, such as serving organic or locally grown food or using natural cooling as opposed to air conditioning.
+New properties are being built from sustainable resources—tropical hardwoods, local stone–and designed to better blend in with their environment.
+They are also being run on eco-friendly principles, such as serving organic or locally grown food or using natural cooling as opposed to air conditioning.

 Ecolabels are labeling systems that show the environmental impact of good and services within regions around the world.

 Ecolabeling of hotels in Europe

-The EU Ecolabel is an official sign of the environmental quality of services and goods established in 1992 in the European Union (EU) that is both certified by an independent organization and valid throughout the many member States of the European Union.
+The EU Ecolabel is an official sign of the environmental quality of services and goods established in 1992 in the European Union (EU) that is both certified by an independent organization and valid throughout the many member states of the European Union.

-Any tourism accommodation operator in the EU - from a large hotel chain to a small farmhouse has been able to apply for the European Eco-label since 2003.
+Any tourism accommodation operator in the EU – from a large hotel chain to a small farmhouse – has been able to apply for the European Eco-label since 2003.
 The operators must meet strict minimum standards with regard to environmental performance and health standards.
-Tourism accommodation services need to meet a certain set criteria by acquiring a minimum of 20 points of a range of mandatory requirements.
+Tourism accommodation services need to meet certain set criteria by acquiring a minimum of 20 points of a range of mandatory requirements.
 These mandatory requirements include the use of renewable energy sources, an overall reduction in energy and water consumption, measures to reduce waste and wastewater, environmental policy setting, the provision of non-smoking areas, and the promotion of environmentally preferable means of transport.

-The first eco-labelled hotel in the European Union was the Sunwing Resort Kallithea, located in Rhodes, Greece in September 2003 and the first eco-labelled hotel on the Iberian Peninsula (Spain and Portugal) was the Hotel Jardim Atlântico on the Portuguese island of Madeira.
+The first eco-labelled hotel in the European Union was the Sunwing Resort Kallithea, located in Rhodes, Greece, in September 2003.